Societies Elections

 2. RSU, University of Roehampton staff, the Colleges and Society Committee Members are prohibited from endorsing any candidates.

-3. Societies are permitted to share candidate resources & Election resources provided that the same opportunity is offered to all candidates running in the Elections.
-Failure to provide this opportunity will be seen as candidate endorsement, and a breach of the Election rules.
+3. Societies are permitted to share candidate resources & Election resources once (1 story and 1 collaborative post) throughout the Campaigning Period, provided that the same opportunity is offered to all candidates running in the Elections.
+Failure to provide this opportunity will be seen as candidate endorsement and a breach of the Election rules.

 Environmental Guidance